Teacher-to-Child Ratio

 • Boriana Tzanova, Child Development Associate

-We believe that children learn best through play, so we have adapted Piaget's theory.
+Children learn best through play, so we have adapted Piaget's theory.
 Children in the Dolphin Room explore their classroom and outside environment as they like.
 There are objectives that we complete monthly, such as learning colors and shapes.
-Part of our daily routine of circle/group time is learning about the calendar and weather as well as reading books related to activities and art projects and name recognition.
+Part of our daily circle/group time routine is learning about the calendar and weather and reading books related to activities and art projects and name recognition.

 Butterfly Room (ages 3-4 years)